EVIIIxEVIII/md-real-estate/README.md

-# C++ application for real estate analysis in Moldova
+# C++ application for real estate price analysis in Moldova
 Data was collected from 999.md.
 The model used is a gradient boosted forest.

 # Comparison with existing models: